wikirate/wikirate4ruby/examples/Get Companies.md

 filter params:

 - **_name:_** returns companies that contain in their name the given string
 - **_company_category:_** returns companies that belong to a given company category.
-Available company categories:
+Allowed parameter values:
-    - Financial: "F"
+    - 'F': Financial
-    - Health And Education: "H"
+    - 'H': Health And Education
-    - Infrastructure: "I"
+    - 'I': Infrastructure
-    - Manufacturing: "M"
+    - 'M': Manufacturing
-    - Raw Material Producer: "R"
+    - 'R': Raw Material Producer
-    - Science And Technology: "S"
+    - 'S': Science And Technology
-    - Wholesale And Retail: "W"
+    - 'W': Wholesale And Retail
-    - Other: "O"
+    - 'O': Other
 - **_company_group:_** returns companies that belong to a given company group name.
 All wikirate company groups can be found [here](https://wikirate.org/Company%20Group).
 - **_country_**: returns companies with headquarters on the given input country.
 All available wikirate country options